Pregnancy and obesity: Know the risks

 What's considered obese?

-Could obesity affect my ability to get pregnant?
+Could having a high BMI affect my ability to get pregnant?

-Being obese can harm your fertility by inhibiting normal ovulation.
-Even in women who regularly ovulate, the greater the BMI, the longer it appears to take to become pregnant.
-Obesity can also affect the outcome of in vitro fertilization (IVF).
-As your BMI increases, so does the risk of unsuccessful IVF.
+Having a high BMI can harm fertility by inhibiting regular ovulation.
+Even in women who regularly ovulate, the higher the BMI, the longer it may take to become pregnant.
+Some research also suggests that a higher BMI is associated with an increased risk of unsuccessful in vitro fertilization (IVF).

 - Gestational diabetes

-- A pregnancy complication characterized by high blood pressure and signs of damage to another organ system, often the kidneys (preeclampsia)
+- A pregnancy complication characterized by high blood pressure and signs of damage to another organ system, most often the liver and kidneys (preeclampsia)

 - Sleep apnea